SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Can I sell to Carvana, CarMax, or TrueCar if I still owe money?

 Yes with Carvana and CarMax.
 Both work directly with your lender to pay off the loan.
 Carvana is typically faster.
 CarMax’s loan payoff can take up to 18 days, so keep making payments until it clears.
-With TrueCar, loan handling depends on the individual dealer.

 Learn more: Car Buying Companies that Will Pay Off Your Auto Loan